Expert Home Plumbing Repair Service

 - Water pools in sink area

-How you can prevent clogs or damage to your disposal:
+How to prevent clogs or damage to your disposal:

 - Never dispose of starchy, stringy, or sticky foods like potato peels, eggshells, or coffee grounds.

 - Regularly freshen your garbage disposal by grinding pieces of lemon peels and ice cubes.

 - Try treating your disposal on a monthly basis with a vinegar and baking soda mix to remove buildup and bacteria issues.
 Get ½ cup of vinegar and ½ cup of baking soda, and add the mixture to the disposal while it's turned off.
 Let it sit until the foaming stops.
 Rinse with water, and drain.

 Flexible plastic tubing can be used to circulate hot water below your home’s flooring.
 This is known as hydronic heating.
 The water/liquid is stored in a boiler and pushed into a plumbing manifold so that it can be properly circulated throughout your home floors as designed.
 While this is a very beneficial way to radiate heat through your floors during colder seasons, hydronic heating can develop some serious problems that require plumbing repair.

 These are possible issues you might experience with hydronic heating: